RAMshades/YOLO-SAHI_Detection/README.md

 ```

 ## Base Models
 Please go to Ultralytics at: https://docs.ultralytics.com/models/ and select the YOLO models you want.
-We specifically chose YOLO models 9-10 and have provided the specific links to the models here:
+We specifically chose YOLO models 8-10 for simplicity and have provided the specific links to the models here:

 | YOLO 8 | YOLO 9 | YOLO 10 | YOLO 11 |
 | -------- | -------- | -------- | -------- |